17 Top-Rated Things to Do in Queenstown

 Updated Dec 25, 2023

-Authors Michael and Lana Law have been to Queenstown multiple times and visited most recently in April 2023.
+Authors Michael and Lana Law have been to Queenstown multiple times.

 Welcome to New Zealand's acclaimed adventure capital.
 Snuggled into the shoreline of Lake Wakatipu and towered over by vast mountain peaks, Queenstown is completely devoted to tourism and offers up a ridiculous amount of ways for travelers to get their adrenaline thrills.